The results of the 2016 UXPA salary survey are in.

 This is the 5th UXPA survey we’ve crunched the numbers for and it showed similar patterns as 2014.

 - The data was collected from September-December 2016 using a non-probability sample.
 Initial respondents were recruited through postings on professional networks and websites, such as UXPA and LinkedIn.
 Additional respondents were recruited using snowball sampling.
-Please keep this sampling approach in mind as it impacts the generalizability of the findings and even comparability to the 2014 data.
+Please keep this sampling services in mind as it impacts the generalizability of the findings and even comparability to the 2014 data.

 - The survey is based on 1,228 responses from 37 countries, with 75% of the responses coming from the US.
 Other significant numbers come from France (5%), UK (4%), Canada (3%), and Germany (2%).